Texas 2025 - 89th Regular

 Caption

-Relating to the continuation of health care provider participation programs in certain counties.
+Relating to the creation and operations of a health care provider participation program in certain counties.

 Impact